Gov. Baker Says Students Will Not Have To Wear Face Masks This Fall

 WORCESTER (CBS) — With a tough school year winding to an end, state education officials have some promising news.

-“In the fall at this time, all restrictions, including masks, have been lifted,” said Massachusetts Department of Elementary and Secondary Education Commissioner Jeffrey Riley.READ MORE: Aquaman Mural Unveiled In Marshfield For Danny Sheehan
+“In the fall at this time, all restrictions, including masks, have been lifted,” said Massachusetts Department of Elementary and Secondary Education Commissioner Jeffrey Riley.READ MORE: Surveillance Video Shows Man Pointing Gun At Police In Springfield

 It’s guidance he clarified during a meeting with school superintendents this week.
 Masks are recommended, but not required for summer school, and in the fall, kids can take their masks off.